halfdanrump/market/protocols/PingPong_WorkerBroker_dialogue.md

 ### Broker assign job to worker
 1) Assign job; broker send [worker_id, "", job]; broker pops worker from queue and sends the job.
-2) Worker recieve job; recv ["", job]; When the worker receives a message that is not ["", PONG] or ["", EXIT] it will assume that the message is a job task and process the job.
+2) Worker recieve job; recv ["", job]; When the worker receives a message that is not ["", PONG] it will assume that the message is a job task and process the job.
 3) Send result; worker send ["", result]; when the worker has finished the tasks it sends the result back to the broker.
+4) Broker gets result; recv [worker_id, "", result]; Broker forwards result to client and adds worker to ready queue

 ## Aliveness events
 ### Broker timeout
 If the worker has received no messages (PONG or jobs)for N_TIMEOUTS consecutive periods of BROKER_TIMEOUT the worker will close, re-initialize frontend and then send ["", READY].

 ### Worker timeout
-* Timeout worker: When the broker has not received any messages from a worker for WORKER_EXPIRE_SECONDS it removes the worker from the ready queue.
+* Timeout worker: When the broker has not received any messages from a worker in the ready queue for WORKER_EXPIRE_SECONDS it removes the worker from the ready queue.
 * Update worker expiration: When the broker receives any message from a worker it updates the timeout the worker to current time plus WORKER_EXPIRE_SECONDS

 <!-- * Worker exit; recv ["", EXIT]; If the worker receives exit message it will exit the process.  -->